jnduli/blog_jnduli.co.ke/content/drafts/first_parser_in_haskell.rst

 First Haskell Parser (for Kindle Highlights)
 ############################################

-:date: 2019-04-27 19:00
+:date: 2020-05-26
-:tags: linux, product, review
+:tags: linux, project
 :category: Computer
-:slug: huion-420-driver-setup
+:slug: first_haskell_parser_for_kindle
 :author: John Nduli
 :status: draft

 Kindle saves highlights, bookmarks and notes in a `My Clippings.txt` file.
-I wanted a way to parse it and filter out the content I wanted.
+I needed a way to parse it and filter out the content I wanted.
 I also wanted to work on a parser in haskell, so this was a great opportunity to get my hands dirty.